openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 ### Output data formats

 This component should output only *one* h5ad file, `--output`, containing the predicted pairings of the two input datasets.
-We are placing a limit of the embedding space to 100 dimensions.
+We are limiting the embedding to at most 100 dimensions.
 The output file must have the following attributes.

 ```plaintext
 adata